villevli/villevli.github.io/README.md

 - Implemented a wrapper for analytics events API to easily switch the underlying service
 - Designed the analytics events sent by the client based on requirements

-### Project
-- Wrote a "getting started" guide for developers, process guidelines and coding conventions document
-- Did code reviews and mentored a junior to improve code quality and avoid bugs

 <br style="clear:both">